Coming events in the euro zone debt crisis

 End Q4 2011 - The Irish authorities will implement the strategy to underpin the solvency and viability of the credit union sectors.

-End Q4 2011 - The government will propose a draft programme for the disposal of state assets and discuss it with EU/IMF.
+End Q4 2011 - The government will propose a draft program for the disposal of state assets and discuss it with EU/IMF.

 DATA DUE FOR RELEASE: